alex-taffe/Dining-Tracker/README.md

 # Dining-Tracker
+Dining Tracker is the best way to track your RIT meal plan.
+Make sure you aren’t over or underspending and see where you are in the semester.
+Personalize the app with custom meal plans, the ability to select days that you will not be using your meal plan, and your individual dining balance.

-This app is designed to help track RIT dining balances to avoid students over/underspending.
-This app is NOT affiliated with RIT.
+Dining Tracker is currently tracking Fall 2017 dining balances.
+Dining Tracker is NOT affiliated with RIT.

 Download at: https://itunes.apple.com/us/app/dining-tracker/id1283576250?ls=1&mt=8